Easy Banana Pudding Recipe

 - Bananas – Make sure your bananas are ripe!

-How to Make Easy Banana Pudding
+How to make Easy Banana Pudding

 This nilla wafer banana pudding is one of my favorite banana desserts, especially because it’s so easy.
 Get the full measurements and instructions in the recipe card below.

-Make pudding mixture.
+- Make pudding mixture.
 Whisk together the pudding mix and milk in a medium mixing bowl for 2 minutes.

-Add cool whip.
+- Add cool whip.
 Allow the pudding to sit for 3 minutes.
 Fold in 1/3 of the cool whip to the pudding.

-Layer banana pudding.
+- Layer banana pudding.
 Add a layer of vanilla wafer cookies to the bottom of a trifle dish.
 Add ¼ of the pudding mixture on top of the wafers, then top that with a layer of banana slices.
 Repeat these layers until you fill the trifle bowl.

-Add toppings.
+- Add toppings.
 Spread the remaining cool whip on top.
 Add crushed nilla wafers and fresh banana slices to the top.

-Tips for Making the Best Homemade Banana Pudding Recipe
+Best Banana Pudding Recipe Tips

 - Let the pudding thicken.
 Make sure to let the pudding thicken completely before adding it to the recipe.
 Otherwise, your banana pudding may end up watery.